KRFOSS/kali-docs/development/arm-cross-compilation-environment/index.md

 ### Set Environment Variables

-To use the Linaro cross-compiler, you will need to set the following environment variables in your session.
+To use the Linaro cross-compiler, you will need to set the following environment variables in your session:

 ```console
 kali@kali:~$ export ARCH=arm